DavidWells/analytics/packages/analytics-plugin-original-source/README.md

 # Analytics Original Source Plugin

+> Notice: Package has moved to [@analytics/original-source](https://www.npmjs.com/package/@analytics/original-source)

-> Track the initial traffic source of visitors to your site
+Track the initial traffic source of visitors to your site

 This plugin will save the original `__user_original_source` & `__user_original_landing_page` to localStorage and on the user properties.